isaacbell1017/transcripter/README.md

+<sub><sup>Note: if you're here to steal a copy of my ChatGPT-based dev tools, go to the devtools/ folder.
+A separate repo is coming soon.</sup></sub>

 # Transcripter

 Transcripter is an AI-powered SASS app which generates summaries, guidelines, deliverables, TODOS, followups, etc., categorized by speaker / team member, from video captions.